Up Your Life guide helps people navigate through life’s challenges

 AURORA, OCTOBER 24, 2016 - Every year YSSN acknowledges the commitment and efforts of community members, board of directors and clients at its Annual General Meeting (AGM).
 This year, on October 24, 2016, we recognized the efforts of thirteen award recipients and the difference they have made within the community.

-Community Awards, which are awarded to individuals or organizations that have improved the quality of life for people with developmental disabilities or serious mental illness were awarded to: The Newmarket High School – Festive Giving Program for supporting approximately twenty families each year with gifts and holiday cheer; Eric Young from the Toronto Humane Society for providing food and needed pet services for clients who can't afford to care for their pets; World Citizens Junior Youth Group for creating gift bags of personal care products for distribution to YSSN clients; Nancy Lewis for the significant volunteer efforts that Nancy is involved in, and outside, of her role at YSSN; The Awesome Foundation for providing essential garments to youth who access the Crisis Bed Program; Elechia Barry-Sproule of Royal LePage At Your Service Realty for their fundraising efforts that have directly benefited 1.855.310.COPE and Blue Door Shelters; Wasim Jarrah of Newmarket Royal LePage for purchasing much needed toiletries and supplies for the bedrooms in YSSN’s Crisis Bed Program; Richard MacLeod of the Newmarket History Hound for their donations that were used to purchase supplies for the Crisis Bed Program; and Dr. Rob Murray of Murray Family Chiropractic whose donations were used to purchase much needed pajamas for the Crisis Bed Program.
+Community Awards, which are awarded to people or organizations that have improved the quality of life for people with developmental disabilities or serious mental illness were awarded to: The Newmarket High School – Festive Giving Program for supporting approximately twenty families each year with gifts and holiday cheer; Eric Young from the Toronto Humane Society for providing food and needed pet services for clients who can't afford to care for their pets; World Citizens Junior Youth Group for creating gift bags of personal care products for distribution to YSSN clients; Nancy Lewis for the significant volunteer efforts that Nancy is involved in, and outside, of her role at YSSN; The Awesome Foundation for providing essential garments to youth who access the Crisis Bed Program; Elechia Barry-Sproule of Royal LePage At Your Service Realty for their fundraising efforts that have directly benefited 1.855.310.COPE and Blue Door Shelters; Wasim Jarrah of Newmarket Royal LePage for purchasing much needed toiletries and supplies for the bedrooms in YSSN’s Crisis Bed Program; Richard MacLeod of the Newmarket History Hound for their donations that were used to purchase supplies for the Crisis Bed Program; and Dr. Rob Murray of Murray Family Chiropractic whose donations were used to purchase much needed pajamas for the Crisis Bed Program.

 Board of Director Volunteer Awards were awarded to: Michelle Marshall and Larry Palmer for their five years of service and Lina Baccarella for volunteering as a Board of Director for the past eight years.